arthur-zheng/FEIQ/README.md

 This gitbook is a **collection** of the interview questions I have either came across in an real interview or seen during research.

-I wrote this because there's **not** a lot of stuffs around on the internet.
+I wrote this because there's **not** a lot of stuffs about front-end interview questions around on the internet.
 Hope it can help you somehow.

 Feel free to join this open-source repo: https://github.com/arthur-zheng/FEIQ